perladvent/perldotcom/content/article/_pub_2005_01_06_bricolage_configuration.md

 [`ALLOW_ALL_SITES_CX`]{#allowallsitescx}

 :   When managing multiple sites in Bricolage, the user interface will
-    display a âsite contextâ select list.
+    display a “site context” select list.
 Only the workflows for the selected site will be displayed.
-If you want to allow users to see all of the workflows for all of the sites that they have permission to access, set this Boolean directive to a true value to add an âAll Sitesâ option to the âSite contextâ select list.
+If you want to allow users to see all of the workflows for all of the sites that they have permission to access, set this Boolean directive to a true value to add an “All Sites” option to the “Site context” select list.
 But beware!
 If you have access to a lot of sites, you'll have access to a bewildering number of workflows when you select this option!